-I pledge not to commit any acts of plagiarism.
+I pledge not to commit any acts of plagiarism, including the use of Artificial Intelligence tools without faculty permission.

 I pledge to cite and reference any work obtained from resources.

 I pledge not to lie, cheat, or steal to gain academic advantage.